StefonMiller/EFT-Drop-Idler/README.md

 # EFT-Drop-Idler
-Chrome Extension that idles for Escape From Tarkov Twitch Drops
+Chrome Extension that idles for Escape From Tarkov Twitch Drops during the June 2020 event.